ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 You only need to save the **masterKey**, since you can generate the same suite of private keys over and over.

 As you can see, these keys are **ExtKey** and not **Key** as you are used to.
-However, this should not stop you since you have the real private key inside:
+However, this should not stop you since you have a real private key inside of these keys:

 ![](../assets/ExtKey.png)